 - 50 grams raisins

-- 1 teaspoon mixed spice powder [or ½ teaspoon cinnamon and ½ teaspoon ginger powder or 1 teaspoon pumpkin spice powder]
+- 1 teaspoon mixed spice powder [or ½ teaspoon cinnamon and ½ teaspoon ginger powder or 1 teaspoon pumpkin spice/apple pie spice powder]

 pastry glaze:

-- 1 tablespoon plant-based milk [such as soya or oat or your usual milk]
+- 1 tablespoon dairy-free milk [such as soya or oat or your usual milk]

 pastry topping:

-- 2 tablespoon caster sugar [or granulated sugar]
+- 2 tablespoons granulated sugar [or caster sugar]

 Instructions